Neel Kamal (1947 film): Production

-The production of Neel Kamal began in 1946 under Ranjit studio.
-The film was initially titled "Bichara Bhagwaan" and featured actors Jairaj and Kamla Chatterjee in major roles.
+The production of Neel Kamal began in 1946 under Ranjit Studios.
+The film was initially titled Bichara Bhagwaan and featured actors Jairaj and Kamla Chatterjee in major roles.
 The latter, who was also director Kidar Sharma's wife, died unexpectedly midway the filming, leading a devastated Sharma to shelve the production infinitely.

 Months after the incident, Sharma restarted the production in Chatterjee's memory and cast a 14 year-old Madhubala, a child actress popularly known as "Baby Mumtaz", as the leading lady.
 Madhubala, who had earlier collaborated a few times with Sharma, already remembered most of the lines of her offered role and was never absent from work, which impressed the director highly.
 Following Jairaj's withdrawal, Sharma employed his clapper-boy Raj Kapoor to play Madhu Sudan—his first lead role in a film.

 When Sharma announced the cast publicly, it evoked immense criticism from the industry; furthermore, the financiers were apprehensive of the film's potential at the box-office for it did not feature any established star of the time.
 To compensate their losses, an adamant Sharma sold his plot and financed Neel Kamal himself.
 Madhubala was given the star-billing as "Mumtaz".
 Neel Kamal was her last film before she assumed her screen name on the suggestion of actress Devika Rani.